Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Word2Vec/2019-12-19-An_efficient_framework_for_learning_sentence_representations.md

 ---

-This is a brief summary of paper for me to study and organize it, [An efficient framework for learning sentence representations.
-Lajanugen Logeswaran and Honglak Lee.
-ICLR 2018](https://openreview.net/forum?id=rJvJXZb0W) I read and studied.
+This is a brief summary of paper for me to study and organize it, [An efficient framework for learning sentence representations (Logeswaran and Lee., ICLR 2018)](https://openreview.net/forum?id=rJvJXZb0W) I read and studied.
 {% include MathJax.html %}

 They propose simple method to represent a sentence into a fixed-length vectors they call **[Quick Thought Vectors](https://github.com/lajanugen/S2V)**